-Death is one of the traumas I have experienced, and it’s not new to me either, but I think with age, I am coming to realize that it is more of a new normal for me than ever before.
+Death is one trauma I have experienced, and it’s not new to me either, but I think with age, I am coming to realize it is more of a new normal for me than ever before.

-He talks about how when a death occurs, we feel like we are drowning, and grief waves keep crashing over us.
-I feel like I have been underwater now for two years.
+He talks about how when a death occurs; we feel like we are drowning, and grief waves keep crashing over us.
+I feel I have been underwater now for two years.

 Grief is a tricky emotion.

-I stopped doing all my favourite things, such as scuba diving.
+I stopped doing all my favorite things, such as scuba diving.
 Diving became a chore, and I would find hundreds of excuses why I couldn’t go.
-Now that should’ve been the first thing I caught, but I was so wrapped up I didn’t even notice.
+Now, this should’ve been the first thing I caught, but I was so wrapped up that I didn’t even notice.
 The things I once loved, I had no desire to do.
 Days turned into weeks, and weeks turned into years.
-I stopped accepting invitations out, phone calls and wouldn’t answer texts.
-The despair was heavy and dark.
+I stopped accepting invitations and phone calls and wouldn’t answer texts.
+The despair was heavy.
 I didn’t think I would ever see the light again.